-The public-private consortium to run this project, involves leading academic groups and for-profit parties with a track record in drug discovery and development, has ample knowledge in medicinal chemistry and virology.
-The development of an effective treatment and prophylactic for COVID-19 will have a profound social and economic impact in the current times.
-Additionally, a broad spectrum antiviral will help to contain/curb future epidemic coronavirus outbreaks and to treat future patients.
+The public-private consortium to run this project includes leading academic groups and for-profit parties with a track record in drug discovery and development, extensive knowledge of medicinal chemistry and virology.
+The development of an effective treatment and prophylactic agent for COVID-19 will have a profound social and economic impact today.
+In addition, a broad spectrum antiviral will help to contain/curb future epidemic coronavirus outbreaks and to treat future patients.

 With the current corona virus, face caps and disinfectant soap and hand gel are hardly available in the stores.
 Although you can discuss the usefulness of face masks, washing your hands regularly is an effective way to reduce the odds of getting sick.
 If water isn’t available a hand disinfection spray for the road is very useful.